vanHeemstraSystems/parcel-tracking-with-amqp-headstart/300/500/100/200/README.md

 ```
 containers/app/sample.docker-compose.dev.yml

-Now it is time to build the development Docker Image and run the development Docker Container for our app, now inluding the ```amqp``` service.
+Now it is time to build the development Docker Image and run the development Docker Container for our app, now including the ```amqp``` service.

 ```
 $ cd containers/app